mila-iqia/ResearchTemplate/docs/features/jax.md

 ## End-to-end training in Jax: the `JaxTrainer`

 The `JaxTrainer`, used in the [Jax RL Example](../examples/jax_rl_example.md), follows a similar structure as the lightning Trainer.
-However, instead of training LightningModules, it trains `JaxModule`s.
+However, instead of training LightningModules, it trains `JaxModule`s, which are a simplified, jax-based look-alike of `lightning.LightningModule`s.

 The "algorithm" needs to match the `JaxModule` protocol:
 - `JaxModule.training_step`: train using a batch of data